 The chocolate is just as easy to prepare as the caramel; in fact, it’s the same process.
-I used the same pan of water to melt about 1/2 a cup of chocolate and just made sure to keep stirring it to prevent burning.
+I used the same pan of water to melt about 1/2 a cup of chocolate, stirring frequently.

 When the chocolate is all melted, go ahead and pour it over the caramel and spread it out.

 Put the whole thing into the fridge for a couple of hours until it’s all set – the chocolate will harden and you’ll know it’s ready.

 Slice into squares and serve.
 Store leftovers in the refrigerator.